 Now just condense this part into three.
 First, that he will appoint a place for his people.
-The letter of that refers of course to the city of Jerusalem, and embodying the temple; and this place we must understand when we Christianize it, we must take the word literally to be a figure of spiritualty; to be a figure, in a word, a type of Jesus Christ.
+The letter of that refers of course to the city of Jerusalem, and embodying the temple; and this place we must understand when we Christianize it, we must take the word literally to be a figure of spirituality; to be a figure, in a word, a type of Jesus Christ.
 In order to illustrate this part of what the Lord has said, I will take two circumstances of the Old Testament.
-It is a remarkable thing that when the Lord commanded Abraham to offer up Isaac, he directed him to do it upon the very spot, for so you learn, Mount Moriah, where the temple afterword's stood.
-So that here you see, in a very beautiful and clear way, that the Christian is never weary of, eternity will not wear it out; you need not be afraid to go to heaven upon that one truth, for eternity will not wear it out.
-And what is the delightful truth, you for say then, in this typical place, pointing us to Christ as the place which the Lord will appoint for his people?
-Here is Isaac, bound hand and foot; here is the wood laid in order, here is the fire about to be put to it; here is the knife raised to slay him.
-But the Lord watched narrowly over his own.
+It is a remarkable thing that when the Lord commanded Abraham to offer up Isaac, he directed him to do it upon the very spot, for so you learn-Mount Moriah-where the temple ofterwards stood.
+So that here you see, in a very beautiful and clear "sterwards" be afraid to see, in a very beautiful and clear way, that truth that the Christian is never weary of-eternity will not way, that is you need not be afraid to go to heaven upon that one truth, wear it out ; you need not be afraid to go to heaven upon that one truth, for eternity will not wear it out.
+And what is the delightful truth, you for etermining in this typical place, pointing us to Christ as the place which the Lord will appoint for his people?
+Here is Isaac, bound hand and the bolt is the wood laid in order; here is the fire about to be put to it; here is the knife raised to slay him.
+But the Lord watcheth narrowly over his own.
 "Touch not the lad, neither do anything unto him."
 Do not exact a hard day's work from him, nor half an hour's work from him; do not exact any penance from him; do not anything unto him, except let him go entirely free.
 And Abraham looked round, and there was the ram in the thicket, and that ram was the substitute.
-Why, we need no explanation here.
-You know, some of you, what it is to be bound and foot; that is to say, to be brought into self-despair, and to see the wood which you have grown.
-And what is that wood that you have grown, planted, and watered, and grown?
+Why, we need no planation here.
+You know, some of you, what it is to be bound hand and foot; that is to say, to be brought into self despair, and to see the wood which you have grown.
+And what is that wood that you have grown-planted, and watered, and grown?
 Why, your sin; and the more wood you have grown, the more fuel there is to burn the soul to eternity in hell.
-And so, I take the wood to be a figure of that sin that we have grown.
+And so I take the wood to be a figure of that sin that we have grown.
 You see your sin, and you see that it is to be the fuel by which the wrath of God shall burn against you.
 There is the deadly knife, or sword, as it is sometimes called, and you seem as though you must be lost.
-By-and-bye, in comes a revelation of the blest Redeemer; he bears the wood, he bears the burden, he bears the fire, he endures the sword, he bears the sin, he dies, he is the Substitute, and you are set free.
+By-and-bye, in comes a revelation of the blest Redeemer; he bears the wood, he bears the burden, he hears the fire, he endures the sword, he bears the sin, he dies, he is the Substitute, and you are set free.
 We then, brethren, as Isaac was, are not the children of the bondwoman, but of the free.
 Jesus Christ is the place, then; I mention him first.
 It may mean the city of God, which indeed will all amount in substance to the same thing.
 He is the place to which we are brought.